Nebula (character): Powers and abilities

 Nebula is an athletic woman, and an excellent armed and unarmed combatant.
-She possesses a gifted intellect and is a brilliant battle strategist.
+She possesses a gifted intellect and is a skilled battle strategist.

 Nebula uses blasters worn on her wrists that fire concussive blasts of unknown energy or heat blasts that can incinerate a human being almost instantly.

 Nebula briefly possessed the Infinity Union, a combination of three devices that together could channel all forms of ambient energy into her, infusing her with vast power.
 This enabled her to manipulate her size, teleport, manipulate matter, and project her consciousness as pure energy.
 She also briefly possessed the Infinity Gauntlet and the Infinity Gems, which enabled her to manipulate the fundamental forces of the universe.

 Nebula was later converted by Doctor Mandibus into a cyborg.
 Her bionic left arm can stretch to nearly twice its length and has a potent energy cannon in the palm.
 Nebula's optic receiver had been augmented with the addition of an accelerated probability generator implanted into her systems, giving her detailed understanding and analyzing of variables.

 In Asgardians of the Galaxy, Nebula gains the ability to survive in the vacuum of space after completing the God Quarry's trial.
-Additionally, she obtains an axe created by the dwarf Urzuul that enables her to teleport and the Naglefar Beacon, a horn that controls the ships of the dead.
+She also obtains an axe created by the dwarf Urzuul that enables her to teleport and the Naglefar Beacon, a horn that controls the ships of the dead.